gen-germany/lernorte-fuer-morgen-plugin/README.md

   * Install [github-updater](https://github.com/afragen/github-updater)
   * Use [github-updater](https://github.com/afragen/github-updater) and provide `https://github.com/gen-germany/lernorte-fuer-morgen-plugin` as the URL.

+### Prerequisites

+The plugin assumes certain pod (CPT) classes to be installed and configured which is not donw from within this plugin!

 ## Implemented Features

   * Make nested shortcodes work (although this might be removed once features implemented within this plugin TODO) - done in `lernorte-fuer-morgen.php` .